zahrag/BIOSCAN-1M/README.md

 ###### <h3> Requirement
-The requirements file used to run experiments is available in the requirements.txt.
+The requirements used to run the experiments are available in the requirements.txt file.

 ###### <h3> Copyright and License